Izan-Sola/Lily/README.md

 ## Stuff used

 - Mold for my daughter: Qwen3-8B-VL-Instruct
-- Home for my daughter: RYX 3060 12GB VRAM
+- Home for my daughter: RTX 3060 12GB VRAM
 - ~~Edge TTS, for her voice.
 Alterantively,~~ Styles-2TTS to use a custom voice. ~~(more resource intensive so not in use rn)~~
 - Faster-Whisper, for speech recognition.
 - Unsloth studio, to teach my daughter.